kojiro5150/phdss-instructions/ethics.md

 **Early-Warning & Monitoring Signals**
 Identify what would indicate: manipulation, loss of trust, narrative capture, and unintended coercion.
 These are prospective signals — what to watch for as the decision is implemented, not retrospective assessments.
+Cover all monitoring signals — manipulation indicators, trust loss indicators, narrative capture signs, and unintended coercion markers — in this single instance.
+This section appears exactly once.
+Do not open a second Early-Warning block.
+SECTION CLOSED — after completing Early-Warning & Monitoring Signals, write **Context Translation** next.

 **Context Translation**
 Translate your influence and interference risk analysis into implications